-Winners of the overall 2nd Prize, the Peter Druce Audience Award as well as the Musica Viva Australia Prize at the 2015 Melbourne International Chamber Music Competition, the Vienna-based Giocoso String Quartet has emerged as one of the most promising and exciting young string quartets of their generation.
+Winners of the overall 2nd Prize, the Peter Druce Audience Award as well as the Musica Viva Australia Prize at the 2015 Melbourne International Chamber Music Competition, the formerly Vienna-based and now Berlin based Giocoso String Quartet has emerged as one of the most promising and exciting young string quartets of their generation.

 Founded in Vienna with the current formation since 2014, the Giocoso String Quartet has been the recipient of important chamber music prizes such as the Alban Berg Prize, Krenek Prize and Artis Prize at ISA Reichenau in Austria (2011), the HSBC Prize of the Aix-en-Provence Festival 2012 as well as the Vienna Windisch Chamber Music Prize in both 2012 and 2014.
 In 2016 they won the “Jeunesses Musicales Special Prize” at the world-renowned ARD International Music Competition in Munich, Germany.